-Generally speaking, you may access the personal information the Digital Applications hold about you by sending an email giving full details to our Privacy and Data Protection Officer set out in paragraph 20.
+Generally speaking, you may access the personal information the Digital Applications hold about you by sending an email giving full details to our Privacy and Data Protection Officer as set out in paragraph 20.

-Generally, if any of that information is incorrect, you can have that information corrected by sending an email giving full details to that Privacy and Data Protection Officer.
-If you provide us with your personal information and you later decided that you would no longer like to receive information from us, follow the “unsubscribe” directions at the end of any email or other communication you receive from us.
+Generally, if any of that information is incorrect, you can have that information corrected by sending an email giving full details to the Privacy and Data Protection Officer.
+If you provide us with your personal information and you later decide that you would no longer like to receive information from us, follow the “unsubscribe” directions at the end of any email or other communication you receive from us.
 You may withdraw consent by deleting your account at any time.